Running WRF¶

 sst_update = 1

-The real.exe program creates the wrflowinp_d<domain> file, in addition to wrfinput_d0** and wrfbdy_d01.
+real.exe will generate a wrflowinp_d<domain> file, in addition to wrfinput_d0* and wrfbdy_d01.

 Note